maiatoday/DoodleSketch/README.md

 ## BeSquare

-Eploring rectangles and the coordinate system.
+Exploring rectangles and the coordinate system.
 The coordinate looks like this:
 <image goes here>

 ## Dotty